tj/dox/Readme.md

  Dox is a JavaScript documentation generator written for [node](http://nodejs.org).

  Dox is a 2 hour product of my frustration with documentation generators.
-I wanted something that could parse my JavaScript using markdown and JSdoc tags, an easy to use CLI, as well as a single deployment file, no external css or js, one file!
+I wanted something that could parse my JavaScript using _markdown_ and _JSDoc_ tags, an easy to use _executable_, as well as a _single deployment file_, no external css or js, one file!

 ## Features

-  * Supports JSdoc
+  * Supports JSDoc
   * Markdown bodies
   * Custom title / description
   * Simple CLI `dox`